amsk1982/techniqueforlife/content/workshops/living-tantra-1-1.md

 +++
 date = 2020-04-03T00:00:00Z
-summary = "Living Tantra is for people who want to experience richer relationships, deeper intimacy and more authentic connection with others." title = "Living Tantra 1"
+summary = "A week-long retreat to dive into explorating connection - with yourself and with others" title = "Living Tantra 1"
 [[event]]
 date = "2021-10-15T00:00:00+00:00"